liviu-b/meridian_transconstruct/README.md

 # Meridian Transconstruct :warning: :construction:

-- Meridian Transconstruct - is a project developed using modern web technologies.
+- Meridian Transconstruct - is a project developed using modern web technologies and a personalized webiste.
 This repository contains the source code and configuration files necessary to build and run the application.

 ## About